 Tuxedo, New York, is home to the New York Renaissance Faire, a thrilling fest that recreates Elizabethan England.
 You’ll see flaming whips, mounted jousting tournaments, knife-throwing shows, dance performances, musical talent, and much more.

-The fair’s schedule highlights each weekend’s theme, so decide if you’d prefer to don a costume that aligns with the activities of, say, Romance Weekend, Heroes and Villans, or Time Travelers, and plan your trip accordingly.
+The fair’s schedule highlights each weekend’s theme, so decide if you’d prefer to don a costume that aligns with the activities of, say, Pirates or Time Travelers, and plan your trip accordingly.

 Huntersville, North Carolina

-Another major festival with a medieval and fantasy bent is the Carolina Renaissance Festival and Artisan Marketplace, which takes place every autumn in Huntersville, North Carolina.
+Another major festival with a medieval and fantasy bent is the Carolina Renaissance Festival, which takes place every autumn in Huntersville, North Carolina.
 The fest features over 100 artisans selling unique wares and handicrafts you won’t find anywhere else.
-Finds range from parasols and hand-forged copper roses to uniquely crafted hand-blown glassworks and masks.
+Finds range from parasols and hand-forged copper roses to uniquely crafted hand-blown glasswork and masks.